filecoin-project/lotus/documentation/en/mpool.md

 ### lotus mpool clear
 Unconditionally clears pending messages from the mpool.
-If the `--local` flag is passed, then only local messages are cleared; otherwise all messages are cleared.
+If the `--local` flag is passed, then local messages are also cleared; otherwise local messages are retained.

-*Warning*: this command should only be used in the case of head change errors leaving the mpool in an inconsistent state.
+*Warning*: this command should only be used in the case of head change errors leaving the mpool in an  state.

 ## Configuration